CodingCarlos/inapp-support/README.md

  - hashSign: String Symbol or string to add before url hash when chat open (Default: '?'.
 I.e.: url#existentHash**?**ias=true)
  - defaultSupportName: String Default support name (if no supporter assigned)
  - defaultSupportPic: String Default support picture (if no supporter assigned)
+ - uploadFiles: Boolean Enable or disable the option to upload and send files (Default: true)
+ - onlyPictures: Boolean Allow only pictures, or all file types (Default: true)

 In IASChatProvider, there are some extra features:
  - container: String Container for support panel (*#identifier* or *.className*.
 Default: *body*)
  - chatContainer: String Container for chat (*#identifier* or *.className*.
 Default: *body* or support container)

-In the future, early future, I hope to add...
- - uploadFiles: Boolean Enable or disable the option to upload and send pictures.
- - onlyPictures: Boolean Allow only pictures, or all file types.

 *I'm open to any suggestion or request for more configuration params.
 Don't hesitate to open a new Issue*